ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Connection Groups {#groups}

-Groups of Connections can be created using Clone action:
+Groups of Preconnections or Connections can be created using the Clone action:

 ~~~
+Preconnection : Preconnection.Clone()

 Connection := Connection.Clone()
 ~~~

-Calling this once yields a group of two Connections: the parent Connection -- whose Clone action was called -- and the resulting clone.
-Calling Clone on any of these two Connections adds a third Connection to the group, and so on.
-All Connections in a group are entangled.
-This means that they automatically share all properties: changing a parameter for one of them also changes the parameter for all others.
+Calling Clone on a Connection yields a group of two Connections: the parent Connection on which Clone was called, and the resulting clone Connection.
+These connections are "entangled" with each other, and become part of a connection group.
+Calling Clone on any of these two connections adds a third Connection to the group, and so on.
+Connections in a connection group share all their properties, and changing the properties on one Connection in the group changes the property for all others.

+Calling Clone on a Preconnection yields a Preconnection with the same parameters, which is "entangled" with the parent Preconnection: all the Connections created from entangled Preconnections will be entangled as if they had been cloned, and will belong to the same connection group.
+Calling Clone on a Preconnection may be taken by the system an implicit sign that protocol stacks supporting efficient connection group usage are preferred by the application.

-There is only one Protocol Property that is not entangled, i.e., it is a separate per-Connection Property for individual Connections in the group: a priority.
+There is only one Protocol Property that is not entangled, i.e., it is a separate per-Connection Property for individual Connections in the group: niceness.
+Niceness works as in {{send-niceness}}: when allocating available network capacity among Connections in a connection group, sends on connections with higher Niceness values will tend to yield to connections with lower Niceness values.
+The priority setting is purely advisory.
+No guarantees are given, and each implementation is free to implement exact capacity allocation as it sees fit.
-This priority, which can be represented as a non-negative integer or float, expresses a desired share of the Connection Group's available network capacity, such that an ideal transport system implementation would assign the Connection the capacity share P x C/sum_P, where P = priority, C = total available capacity and sum_P = sum of all priority values that are used for the Connections in the same Connection Group.
-The priority setting is purely advisory; no guarantees are given.

-Connection Groups should be created by cloning as as early as possible in order to aid the Transport System in choosing and configuring the right protocols (see also {{transport-params}}).

 # Sending Data {#sending}